LeJane/stmp/README.md

 represent it.
 This field means maybe different in different sense, according to the two peer how to comprehend it.
 But there is some reserved values as follow:

-- `0`: Reserved, means the payload is a raw binary bytes
+- `0`: Raw, means the payload is a raw binary bytes or string
 - `1`: Protocol Buffers, see [Protocol Buffers](https://developers.google.com/protocol-buffers/)
 - `2`: JSON, see [JSON](http://www.json.org)
 - `3`: MessagePack, see [MessagePack](http://msgpack.org/index.html)